 How do I get my family member involved in the program?

-Give us a call at 732-446-0945 to set up an evaluation and a tour of the farm and visit our prospective participant page.
+There are several ways to get you or your family member involved.
+You can call us at 732-446-0945, complete this informational form (https://forms.gle/AMKNKHZkLabyuKfE6) or email us at email@example.com to set up an evaluation and a tour of the farm and visit our prospective participant page.

 Who benefits from therapy including equine movement?